11th January MMXX

 I'm aiming to make a kettle tilt for this but the first try didn’t work so I’m rooting through my scrap trays for the right materials now.

-I thought it was so clever that I immediately started to think about whether it could be adapted to our kettle on the fire rig.
+I thought it was so clever that I immediately started to think about whether it could be adapted to the kettle on the Steam Tent fire rig.
 The jury is still out on that one.

 I certainly couldn't resist making on for this project though.